Immigration policy of the second Trump administration: Use of South Sudan

-Activist deportations
+Detention and deportations of dissidents and activists

 In response to these policies by the Trump administration, many activists and protesters began protesting on streets in major cities across the U.S. against mass-deportations and immigration policy, including Los Angeles and New York City, which are home to large immigrant communities.
 In spite of this, the Trump administration increasingly targeted legal immigrants, tourists, and students with green cards who expressed criticism of his policies or engaged in pro-Palestinian advocacy.
 The government has deported or attempted to deport a number of pro-Palestinian activists whom it accuses of supporting terrorists.
 These include Mahmoud Khalil, Rasha Alawieh, Badar Khan Suri, and Momodou Taal.

-Proposals to deport U.S. citizens
+US citizens

 Trump has stated "his administration is trying to find 'legal' ways to ship U.S. citizens" to CECOT.
 During President Bukele's White House visit where the two discussed Abrego Garcia, Trump told Bukele "Home-growns are next.
 The home-growns.
 You gotta build about five more places.
 It's not big enough."

 The issue was first raised when U.S. and El Salvador formed an agreement to house people of any nationality in CECOT.
 Bukele extended the offer to convicted criminals serving their sentence in the United States who are U.S. citizens or legal residents.
 He confirmed the statement on X, saying he offered the U.S. "the opportunity to outsource part of its prison system".
 The U.S. government cannot deport American citizens, and Secretary of State Marco Rubio said that "Obviously we'll have to study it on our end.
 There are obviously legalities involved.
 We have a Constitution, we have all sorts of things", while calling it "a very generous offer", noting "No one's ever made an offer like that" and that it would cost a fraction of imprisoning criminals in the U.S. He said that "obviously the administration will have to make a decision."

 Trump said he was looking into whether he could move forward with the offer, telling reporters "I'm just saying if we had a legal right to do it, I would do it in a heartbeat" and "I don't know if we do or not, we're looking at that right now."
 When asked about the cost of incarcerating American prisoners in other countries, Trump said it would be a "small fee compared to what we pay to private prisons", that several countries had already agreed to host American prisoners, and that "It's no different than a prison system except it would be less expensive and it would be a great deterrent."
-Elon Musk called the proposal a "Great idea!!" on X. Rubio in his remarks specified that this would apply to dangerous criminals; Politico noted that meanwhile, Bukele said on X that El Salvador would gladly take U.S. ex-senator Bob Menendez, who was serving an 11-year prison sentence for bribery but who was not a violent criminal.
+Elon Musk called the proposal a "Great idea!!" on X. Rubio in his remarks specified that this would apply to dangerous criminals; Politico noted that meanwhile, Bukele said on X that El Salvador would gladly take former United States Senator Bob Menendez, who was serving an 11-year prison sentence for bribery but who was not a violent criminal.